 Hayes is a high-character player who also brings some physical upside with his size and flashes of athleticism.
 Those flashes aren’t consistent enough to bank on his ability early, however, and his lack of production also hurts his profile.

 For now, Hayes is a Day 3 prospect.
 He doesn’t have the ideal explosiveness or bend for a 3-4 outside linebacker role, and while his size better meshes in a 4-3, he’s not a menace as a pass rusher.
 He also appears too lean to add weight and transition to a 3-4 defensive end role.

 Teams that can assist Hayes in reaching his ceiling

 As of now, the Notre Dame EDGE looks like a 4-3 defensive end.
-The 2021 offseason can go a long way toward quantifying his athletic upside, with opportunities at both the Senior Bowl and the NFL Combine on deck.
-But for now, Hayes is a good depth piece with leadership ability and strength.
+The 2021 offseason was a successful endeavor for Hayes, who played well at the Senior Bowl and tested reasonably well.
+But for now, Hayes is still mainly a good depth piece with leadership ability and strength.